 Leh in February

 Contrary to common belief, Leh City is not actually completely deserted in winter.
-All the government offices, hotels, Army areas, grocery shops, few hotels, and restaurants remain open throughout the year.
+All the government offices, hotels, Army areas, grocery shops, a few hotels, and restaurants remain open throughout the year.
 Have a look at the picture below.

 Nubra Valley in February